 Yes, there are several churches of diverse denominations in Middletown and the surrounding area.
 A list is available in the Protestant Chaplain’s office.
 Some churches provide transportation.

 - Does the Protestant Chaplain have regular office hours?

 Rev. Tracy is part-time and is normally on campus Mondays, Tuesdays, Thursdays, and Sundays.
 Feel free to drop in to chat or make an appointment.
 She can be reached at x2277 or tmehrmuska(at)wesleyan.edu.
 Her office hours are generally Tuesdays from 2:00-3:00pm and Thursdays from 10:30-11:30am.

 - Does the Protestant Chaplain provide counseling?

 The Protestant Chaplain is available to serve the pastoral and spiritual needs of students, faculty and staff on-campus.
-Both Wesleyan students and employees have sought counseling for family, relationship, health, moral behavior, financial issues, stress management, vocational discernment, spiritual formation, crisis, grief and emotional support.
+Both Wesleyan students and employees have sought counseling for family, relationship, health, financial issues, stress management, vocational discernment, spiritual formation, crisis, grief and emotional support.
 Conversations with the chaplain are confidential and done with compassionate listening in a supporting and encouraging environment.*